Our Family of Companies

 Charitable Organization

 If your individual beneficiaries are no longer in need of financial support, you may choose to name a charity as the beneficiary.
-You could also choose to name a charity as a partial beneficiary, or you might consider simply naming a charity as a contingent beneficiary.
+You could also choose to name a charity as a partial beneficiary, or you might consider naming a charity as a contingent beneficiary.

 Although a contingent beneficiary only receives the proceeds of a life insurance policy if the primary beneficiary cannot receive the benefit, it's still important to consider all options available to you.
 There are a number of situations where setting up a contingent beneficiary may help you decide who will receive the life insurance benefit when you die.
 If you have more questions, consider talking to a financial representative.